Loop vs. Bernoulli percolation on trees: strict inequality of critical values: Coupling to inhomogeneous Bernoulli percolation

-where $U_1,U_2$ are independent $\operatorname{Uniform}[0,1)$ random variables.
-The individual terms are explained as follows: in the second line we have the conditional probabilities that $e$ carries precisely one link and that $\{x(e),y^\ast\}$ carries precisely two links (recall that we work under the standing assumption that there are only crosses).
-Note that these events are independent of each other and of the link status of the remaining edges adjacent to $x(e)$ and $y^\ast$.
-The two factors in the expectation correspond to the events that links on the remaining edges adjacent to $\{x(e),y^\ast\}$ fall into the complements of the exposed intervals.
-Note that conditionally on the exposed intervals, these link events are all independent.
-Finally note that on the event $A_1(e)$ we may calculate the positions of the exposed intervals relative to the position of the single link on $e$, which allows the given representation of the length of their complements through $U_1,U_2$.
+The two prefactors are the conditional probabilities that \(e\) carries precisely one link and that \(\{x(e),y^\ast\}\) carries precisely two links (both of them crosses).
+These events are independent of each other and of the link status of the remaining edges adjacent to \(x(e)\) and \(y^\ast\).
+The two factors in the expectation correspond to the events that links on the remaining adjacent edges fall into the complements of the exposed intervals.
+Conditionally on the exposed intervals, these link events are all independent.
+Finally, on the event \(A_1(e)\), we may calculate the positions of the exposed intervals relative to the position of the single link on \(e\), which gives the two complementary lengths displayed above.

 Gathering terms and setting $\ell= U_1\wedge U_2+1-U_1\vee U_2$ yields